Scream (2022 film): Box officeScream grossed $81.6million in the United States and Canada, and $57.2million in other territories, for a worldwide total of $138.9million. Deadline Hollywood estimated the net profit of the film to be $56.7million, when factoring together all expenses and revenues.

-In the U.S. and Canada, Scream was originally projected to gross at least $20 million from 3,661 theaters over its four-day opening weekend, which included the Martin Luther King Jr. Day holiday.
-Some estimates were higher; Variety and Comscore both predicted a $25–30 million opening.
-Boxoffice Pro projected a $28–39 million four-day opening, factoring in positive word-of-mouth, young viewers being part of the target audience, theatrical exclusivity, ticket pre-sales and social media buzz, and the film serving as a revival to a well-known franchise.
+In the United States and Canada, Scream was projected to gross at least $20 million from 3,661 theaters over its four-day opening weekend, which included the Martin Luther King Jr. Day holiday.
+Some estimates were higher: Variety and Comscore both predicted a $25–30 million opening while Boxoffice Pro projected a $28–39 million four-day opening, factoring in positive word-of-mouth, young viewers being part of the target audience, theatrical exclusivity, ticket pre-sales and social media buzz, and the film serving as a revival to a well-known franchise.
 The film earned $13.3 million on its first day, including $3.5 million from Thursday night previews.
 It went on to debut to $30 million (and $33.8 million over the four days), becoming the first film to dethrone Spider-Man: No Way Home at the box office.
 Men made up 53% of the audience during its opening, with those in the age range of 18–34 comprising 67% of ticket sales and those above 25 comprising 58%.
 The ethnic breakdown of the audience showed that 46% were Caucasian, 33% Hispanic or Latino, 11% African American, and 5% Asian or other ethnicities.
 The film fell 58.7% in its sophomore weekend to $12.2 million, finishing second behind No Way Home.
 The film earned $7.2 million in its third weekend, $4.8 million in its fourth, $3 million in its fifth, and $2 million in its sixth, $1.3 million in its seventh, $575,787 in its eighth, and $469,394 in its ninth.
 The film dropped out of the box office top ten in its tenth weekend, finishing thirteenth with $237,315.